Compactness

 Similarly, given a set in space…

 …there are a lot of ways to completely cover it with open sets.
-For example, a cover of $(0,1)$ could be….
+For example, $(0,1)$ could be covered by….

 So, what exactly is a cover?